Get insider access

 7.9 Neutral Sound

 The Audeze Maxwell are very good for neutral sound.
 Out of the box, their default 'Audeze' EQ has a very neutral sound, ensuring adequate punch, thump, and boom, while vocals and instruments sound clear and natural.
 They have EQ presets available in their companion app, and the 'Immersive' EQ is even flatter and more neutral.
 These headphones also support LDAC, which is great if you want to stream Hi-Res audio via Bluetooth.
-Unfortunately, they're closed-back headphones, so their soundstage isn't very immersive or spacious.
+Unfortunately, they're closed-back headphones, so their soundstage isn't very immersive or spacious compared to open-backs.

 Pros